You are currently browsing the first page of the tag archives.

 Looking for something specific?
 Try the search box at the top of the page.

 Performing a simple sort of text strings that are all the same case, e.g. upper-case, is no more difficult in .NET than it is for sorting integers.
 The .NET method Array.Sort comes to our rescue by being able to sort objects that are derived from the base System.Array type.
-Sorting Strings Alphabetically This program sorts… Continue reading the remainder of this article
+Sorting Strings Alphabetically This program sorts… Need to read the rest of “C# Array.Sort Sorting Strings?”
+Click this!

 The .NET framework provides a built-in method for sorting a portion of an array on the few occasions when you need it.
 Again, it is trivially easy to use, simply specifying the array to sort, the index of the element of where to start sorting from, and the number of elements to sort.
-Bear in… Hankering to read the remainder of “C# Array.Sort Range Of Elements Example?”
-Click this link!
+Bear in… Click this link to continue reading the remainder of this article

 All arrays in .NET are derived from the Array base type, making an array a system object.
 The System.Array type is an abstract base type so cannot itself be instantiated.
 But the System.Array base type can be used to obtain a reference to a previously declared array.
-Obtaining a reference to an array is trivial… Yearning to get the rest of “C# Array.Sort Array Reference Example?”
-Click on this link!
+Obtaining a reference to an array is trivial… Yearning to read the remainder of “C# Array.Sort Array Reference Example?”
+Click here!

 Sorting arrays in .NET is trivially easy.
 The Array.Sort method is very simple to use and one of the fastest implementations for doing a straight forward sort that you can make use of.
 For most of your array sorting requirements, this is the function you should be using.
-Sorting Of An Array This program sorts… Click here to read the rest of “C# Array.Sort Example.”
+Sorting Of An Array This program sorts… Continue reading the rest of this article